Dealing with Online Threats - Your guide to 9 types of malware you should know about...

 However, in this day and age, hacking is now considered a profession.
 And one that is extremely lucrative too.
 With the internet, it has become easier than ever to access hacking knowledge and automated tools.
 Modern day hacking generally also incorporates organised crime, as criminals are becoming increasingly systematic, thorough and scrupulous in using cybercrime to their advantage.

 Hackers are constantly targeting businesses, thanks to the use of automated tools.
 Regardless of how convincing anyone may be, you should never become complacent about IT security.
-Cyber-attacks on businesses occur virtually every day, but in most cases, the attacks fail to penetrate the defenses, because the companies that IT Leaders look after are well-prepared and protected at all times.
+Cyber-attacks on businesses occur virtually every day, but in most cases, the attacks fail to penetrate the defences, because the companies that IT Leaders look after are well-prepared and protected at all times.

-Occasionally though, when we speak to businesses we don’t yet look after, who have unfortunately been successfully targeted in the past, we learn about the devastating and long lasting consequences that a cyber attack has had on their business and reputation.
+Occasionally though, when we speak to businesses we don’t yet look after, who have unfortunately been successfully targeted in the past, we learn about the devastating and long-lasting consequences that a cyberattack has had on their business and reputation.

 The term malware is used to describe anything that has been designed to steal your data or damage your computer systems.
-There are numerous ways that you can be target, however being vigilant and prepared are beneficial ‘first line’ defences.
+There are numerous ways that you can be targeted, however being vigilant and prepared are beneficial ‘first line’ defences.

 We’ve compiled a list of the nine most concerning and damaging types of malware that you and your business need to be aware of in today’s era of technological advancement.

 Viruses aren’t the only type of malware.
-Therefore, you have to extend your defenses beyond just antivirus software.
+Therefore, you have to extend your defences beyond just antivirus software.
 Viruses can corrupt numerous files, delete them, or reformat them, making it very difficult to get rid of.
 They also commonly work by flooding networks or replicating themselves, making it virtually impossible for you to perform even the simplest of tasks.